appleseedhq/appleseed-maya/docs/source/about/about.rst

 |

-appleseed-maya is an `open-source MIT licensed <https://opensource.org/licenses/MIT>`_ multi-platform renderer integration plugin Autodesk® Maya® 2017 and later.
+appleseed-maya is an `open-source, MIT-licensed <https://opensource.org/licenses/MIT>`_ multi-platform renderer integration plugin for Autodesk® Maya® 2017 and later.

 ----